-Familiarity with learners' different meaning making systems can help explain how it is that the very same curriculum, classroom activities, or teaching behaviors can leave some learners feeling excited and well-met while others feel deserted or lost.
-In such cases, teachers may be using materials or teaching strategies that are unknowingly attuned to one way of knowing while neglecting others.
-For example, asking one student to critique another student's idea may feel quite threatening if the student is a Socializing knower who depends on feeling a sense of empathy and agreement with her peers.
-Teaching the English language only as a collection of specific and concrete rules to be learned may leave both Socializing and Self-Authoring learners feeling frustrated, while an Instrumental learner may feel comfortable with this type of learning.
+To return to our opening question, familiarity with learners' different ways of knowing may help to explain how the very same curriculum, classroom activities, or teaching behaviors can leave some learners feeling excited and their needs well-met while others feel deserted or lost.
+In such cases, teachers may unknowingly be using materials or teaching strategies attuned to one way of knowing while neglecting others.
+For example, asking one student to critique another student's idea may be threatening to a Socializing knower, who depends on feeling a sense of empathy and agreement with her peers.
+Teaching the English language only as a collection of specific and concrete rules to be learned may leave both Socializing and Self-Authoring learners feeling frustrated, while an Instrumental learner may feel comfortable.
 A teacher's enhanced capacity to support all students in a class, across a range of ways of knowing, can increase the chances of more students feeling recognized and valued for the meanings they bring to their learning.
-Students who are adequately and appropriately supported and challenged academically are likely to learn more.
-The call to develop a wider variety of instructional designs, encompassing a better-understood range of adult learners' ways of knowing, is the second meaning of the "new pluralism" in the title of this study.
+Students who are adequately and appropriately supported and challenged academically are more likely to learn more.